 Insufficient Bathroom Breaks - A Safety and Health Hazard

-As a writer who routinely writes about occupational safety and health topics, I recently came across a U.S. Government Accountability Office (GAO) Report from 2017 – WORKPLACE SAFETY AND HEALTH: Better Outreach, Collaboration, and Information Needed to Help Protect Workers at Meat and Poultry Plants.
+As a writer who routinely writes about occupational safety and health topics, I recently came across a U.S. Government Accountability Office (GAO) Report from 2017 - WORKPLACE SAFETY AND HEALTH: Better Outreach, Collaboration, and Information Needed to Help Protect Workers at Meat and Poultry Plants.
 According to the report, meat and poultry processing workers report that their requests to use the bathroom at work are routinely denied.
-One industry representative went on to explain that supervisors in meat and poultry plants deny bathroom access in order to maximize production output.
+One industry representative went on to explain that supervisors in meat and poultry plants deny bathroom access to maximize production output.

-Another survey revealed that, one in three poultry processing workers in Minnesota get no bathroom breaks in an average week.
+week.
 According to a 2016 survey by the Greater Minnesota Worker Center, poultry processing workers without bathroom access commonly avoid drinking water during the workday, wear diapers to work, or wet themselves.